Frequently Asked Questions About Study Abroad

 You may do this through one of the many study-abroad programs offered through Goucher's Office of International Studies—including any of our three-week Intensive Courses Abroad or any semester or academic-year program.

 You may also complete an international internship for credit.
 The Office of International Studies currently offers internship-based study-abroad programs in various countries.
-Some students also complete internships abroad independent of these programs; these are coordinated jointly through Goucher's Office of International Studies and Career Development Office.
+Some students also complete internships abroad independent of these programs; these are coordinated jointly through Goucher's Office of International Studies and Career Education Office.

 Are there any exceptions to the study-abroad requirement?